 Don’t have any Luau Décor, and don’t want to throw away money to buy some?
 You’re in luck- we’ve got some printable décor- including sweet little Hawaiian flowers and a printable banner!– just for our subscribers.

 Summer Playdate Activities- Work What Your Mama Gave You

 My mom gave my son the world’s most epic inflatable water slide for his birthday, so we decided to bring it out for the party.
 It’s expensive, but such high quality that I feel it’s 100% worth it.
-You could also try this DIY splash pad idea, or get a small splash pad for a great price instead.

 We’ve been using this cheap inflatable pool all summer, and it’s holding up remarkably well.
 We added in some recycled pouring tools– some detergent bottles, an apple juice container, and a few bowls- and gave it a whole new life for the party.

 We also set up a water table for the littles, and threw some sand toys in it.
 The littler ones had a ton of fun using the shovels to fill up the pails, and scooping up water with the sand molds.